elgecaro/elgecaro.github.io/index.md

 I have been studying *Computer Science* as one of my minors, and have also started taking some courses  in *Language Technology*.
 Therefore this website will be dedicated for Computer Science and Language Technology-related content.

+[Here is a (fun) version of my CV](elgecaro.github.io/assets/documents/CV.pdf).
+I have left out the content that I don't whish to show to the whole world (or Internet).
+)

 ## Find me on